 Quality statement

-People who live in care homes have accurate and complete information included in their prescriptions including information about how and when their medicines should be taken.
+GP practices have a clear written process for prescribing medicines for their patients who live in care homes.
 Rationale

 The Care home use of medicines study (CHUMS; 2009) reported that more than a third of care home residents experienced at least one prescribing error; most commonly incomplete information on prescriptions.
 It is important that the healthcare professional who prescribes a medicine also provides all the necessary details about how a medicine is to be used.
 In particular, clear instructions from the prescriber about when to use ‘when required’ medicines should be given to provide clarity for care home staff if they are administering medicines to residents.
+Clear systems and processes for issuing and recording prescriptions will also help to reduce prescribing errors such as dosage errors and the omission of medicines that should have been prescribed.
+Clear processes should also be in place for repeat prescriptions and also for urgent or acute prescriptions to avoid delays in getting urgent medicines.

 Quality measures

+Structure

+Evidence of local arrangements that GP practices have written processes for prescribing and issuing all prescriptions for their patients who live in care homes.

+Data source: Local data collection.

 Process

-The proportion of prescriptions issued for people who live in care homes that include clear instructions of how the prescribed medication is to be used.
+The proportion of prescriptions for variable dose and ‘when required’ medicines issued for people who live in care homes that include clear instructions of when and how (including dosage instructions) the prescribed medication is to be used.

-Numerator – the number in the denominator that include clear instructions of how the prescribed medicine is to be used.
+Numerator – the number in the denominator that include clear instructions of when and how (including dosage instructions) the prescribed medicine is to be used.

-Denominator – the number of prescriptions issued for people who live in care homes.
+Denominator – the number of prescriptions for variable dose and ‘when required’ medicines issued for people who live in care homes.

 Data source: Local data collection.